simgrid/simgrid/docs/source/Design_goals.rst

 In practice, a SimGrid simulation is a suite of so-called **scheduling rounds**, during which all actors that are not currently blocked on a simcall get executed.
-For that, maestro passes the control flow to the code of each actor, that are written in either C++, C, Fortran, Python, or Java.
+For that, maestro passes the control flow to the code of each actor, that are written in either C++, C, Fortran or Python.
 The control flow then returns to the maestro when the actor blocks on its next blocking simcall.
 Note that the time it takes to execute the actor code has to be reported to the simulator using execution activities.
 SMPI programs are automatically benchmarked